adrianacvr/geant4-masterclass/basic_example_histograms.md

 ## 2. Create a new folder where the updated version of example B4a will be compiled:
     mkdir histos

-## 3. Modify the file B4RunAction.cc:
+## 3. Modify the source file B4RunAction.cc:
+The file is in

     cd B4a/src/
 Open the file